Rusty Nights

 C#

 C# is the other language they use where I currently work (beyond the PHP they pay me to write), so I gave that a long look.
 There are many things to get excited about, no doubt, but I can ultimately read C# pretty easily (knowing PHP), so its familiarity kinda bores me.
 Not to mention the licensing fees littered throughout the ecosystem - one of it's biggest drawbacks.
-Having been an entrepreneur for close to a decade, I have a soft spot for 'building from the ground-up".
+Having been an entrepreneur for close to a decade, I have a soft spot for building from the ground-up.
 Many of Microsoft's licensing fees just feel like a lack of imagination to me.
 Thank God we have choices in the programming world, and the purveyors of those choices have thought up (very) profitable alternatives!

 Clojure

 Clojure had me excited from the very start.
-Seeing "Clojure is a dialect of Lisp, and shares with Lisp the code-as-data philosophy and a powerful macro system." on their website (having not known much about lisp at the time), had me hooked!
-I won't go on a tangent, but I will say that I've used this philosophy within projects I've written in PHP - albeit, in a different manner than they're referring to - and I felt an immediate kinship with what lisp has to offer.
+Seeing Clojure is a dialect of Lisp, it shares the "code-as-data" philosophy, and has a powerful macro system - I loved it all!
+Not go on a tangent, but I feel a kinship with this philosophy, it's baked into multiple projects/algorithms I've written in the past.
 I've known of Rich Hickey and Clojure for a while, I just never looked into it that far.
-I love so many of the ideas in this community, and the lessons I've learned in my programming experience absolutely resonate with the things that Rich Hickey has been teaching about for over a decade now.
-The 'value of values', Datomic, Clojure concurrency, and on and on.
-So why isn't this article called (something like) 'Finding Clojure' you ask?
-Great question.
+I love so many of the ideas in this community, and the lessons I've learned in my programming experience absolutely resonate with the things that Rich Hickey has been teaching about for a long time now.
+The 'value of values', Datomic, concurrency, and so on.

 Why Rust?

 Ultimately, I see a type of roadmap in the things I do and the dots have to connect in logical ways.
-This has worked very well for me over the ~8 years, since I started getting serious about programming.
+This has worked very well for me over the years, since I started getting serious about programming.
 When I combine the mindset of those I work with, the company currently I work for, and my experience to-date, I ultimately see Clojure as being a much longer path to success/retention.
 The last thing I'd want is to spent countless hours over the course the next year or so (the amount of time I anticipate having to 'properly spend' on this new venture before determining if it's a success) and have to either: a) pivot to something else, or b) drop the investment I've made for the foreseeable future.
 The ideal scenario here is to leverage my curiosity and substantially increase my depth of knowledge while I'm continuing to provide software that I'm proud of on a daily basis.
 I've already witnessed what many'a long nights and countless hours of hard work can do, and I still feel like I'm far-from-done.

 Enter Rust...